 This website does not necessarily represent the views of the City of San Diego or its employees.
 The City of San Diego assumes no legal liability for the accuracy, completeness, or usefulness of information in this report.
 The contents of this website are provided for general education and informational purposes only.
 The City of San Diego highly recommends that the reader consult with a technical professional and/or product retailer before applying any of this information to a specific project.

-- City of San Diego Residential Rainwater Harvesting Pilot Rebate Program
+- City of San Diego Rainwater Harvesting Guide (PDF)

 - General Information

 - Safety Considerations

 Rainwater harvesting is a technique used for collecting, storing, and using rainwater for landscape irrigation and other uses.
 The rainwater is collected from various hard surfaces such as roof tops and/or other types of manmade above ground hard surfaces.
 This ancient practice is currently growing in popularity throughout our communities due to interest in reducing the consumption of potable water and the inherent qualities of rainwater.
 This web site will mainly focus on general information about rainwater harvesting systems, rain water system advantages and disadvantages, and helpful links and references.